Ms. Donna J. Meek

 It will be too late by then--I won’t remember who was where!

-5. As a professional courtesy, if you do have to leave a few minutes early--or if you wish to bring a guest or a child to class that day--always tell me about it before class begins.
+5. As a professional courtesy, if you do have to leave a few minutes early--or if you have to bring a guest or a child to class that day--always tell me about it before class begins.

 Good = You come to class, and you come prepared; you work productively in your group; you complete reading and writing assignments conscientiously and punctually; and you pay attention when either another student or the instructor is speaking.